srydell/archInstall/README.md

 This guide is mostly set up for myself so that I can learn more about the process.
 Any suggestions or improvements are welcome!

 This guide assumes you have a live disk of Arch linux on a usb stick.
 Otherwise these can be found [here](https://www.archlinux.org/download/).
 It will teach you to install Arch Linux alongside an existing partition of Windows.
 It will utilize Grub to switch between these.
-Large thanks to [gloriouseggroll](https://www.gloriouseggroll.tv/) for large parts of this guide.

 Don't forget to disable fast boot in Windows to ensure that files are saved in Windows when switching OS.